 The above is not true for upconverting DVD players as these require an HDMI connection for the upconversion to function, however, they usually don't have many issues.
 This is a player limitation, not a cable limitation.

-3. Do not purchase an expensive HDMI cable from a big box store.
-You can typically purchase an HDMI cable for about $20 from a computer store, or less online.
-If your application is 15' or longer, then a heavier duty cable is usually required (22 ga), however, these can still be purchased for under $50 and a $150-300 cable is simply not required.
+3. You do not need to purchase an expensive HDMI cable.
+You can typically purchase an HDMI cable for about $20 from a computer store, or even less online.
+If your application is 15' or longer, then a heavier duty cable is usually required (22 ga), however, these can still be purchased for under $30 and a $100-300 cable is simply not required.
 If you have signal problems

 , especially if using a switch, going through an AVR or longer cables, a thicker gauge cable may

 solve the problem, or you may need a repeater.
 For 25' or longer connections, RedMere cables seem to work well.

 Note that expensive doesn't necessarily mean "good".
 Get the cable with the correct specifications for the job - example 4K, HDMI 2.2, "high speed" etc. as required.
 Most (6' and shorter) cables can be purchased for under $10 online.

 4. Since HDMI is "two way", this connection can be used to communicate between devices to have one device turn another on, or tune to that input, or even control another device.
 This can be useful for example if you turn on your DVD player and wish the TV to tune to that input automatically.
 The problem is that I may not want to tune to that input at that time, simply insert or remove a DVD, or perhaps listen to a CD.

 Therefore you need to go into the user menus for both devices to turn this "HDMI-CEC" feature off, if desired, otherwise you may have devices turning each other on/off (or switching inputs, or setting formats, etc.) when you don't want them to.
 This is especially true when using programmable remotes like the Harmony where you would have the remote "fighting" with the devices, instead of controlling the devices.